 In practice, all this means that mobile games are best avoided by the security conscious as the risk of being scammed or having your device slaved to a botnet are simply too high.
 As with many things on the internet, “free” just means that you’re the product being sold.
 For further examples of these kinds of practices, check out our article on the worst free VPN providers.

 When it comes to mobile games, here at Cloudwards.net we recommend you either stay away or at least never sign up for anything.
-There are plenty of casual games around that need little besides HTML5 to run, so there’s no reason to infect your computer with malware.
+There are plenty of casual games around that need little besides HTML5 to run (see our online gaming statistics), so there’s no reason to infect your computer with malware.

 However, it isn’t just this segment in the market that suffers from data breaches: even some of the biggest players around have been hit once or twice.
 The biggest, or at least the most embarrassing, was the PlayStation network hack in 2011 when not only the data (including credit card info) of around 2.5 million Sony customers were stolen, but the entire network went black for several days, to boot.